Scifabric/pybossa-default-theme/README.md

 you clone the server with the option **--recursive**, as this theme is included as a sub-module in PyBossa.

+# Modifying VueJS components

+PYBOSSA is using [VueJS](https://vuejs.org/) for some of its components.
+For example, creating and editing blog posts is done via the API using a VueJS App.

+All the code is going to be usually installed in the */static/src* folder, but it may vary in the future.
+Check for each template, and see from where it comes.

+Once you know the folder, just get it there.
+Then, review the webpack config file, and modify the code that you want.
+We use babel, so you will see modern JavaScript in there.

+For more information about how to modify/edit/improve VueJS, just check the docs of the official site.

 # Translations

 If you want to enable the translations for your PyBossa server, you'll have to create